BenjaminHae/iobroker-semgrep-rules/README.md

 ## Known Problems

-The semgrep rules work best with plain string constants, string constants within arrays or format-strings (enclosed in backticks `\``) are often not identified correctly.
+The semgrep rules work best with plain string constants, problematic expressions are currently:
+ - IDs specified as arrays
+ - format-strings for example like that `\`zigbee.0.${foo}\``